lbraglia/telegram/README.md

 ## First time setup

-First you have to talk to the botfather to create a new bot; answer few questions regarding bot's name and you're ready to go.
+First you have to talk to the [botfather](https://telegram.me/botfather) to create a new bot; answer few questions regarding bot's name and you're ready to go.

-After you've done, the botfather returns a token (which has to be kept secret) that lets you handle your bot.
-We need this token when creating the bot object on the R side; following [Hadley's API guidelines](http://github.com/hadley/httr/blob/master/vignettes/api-packages.Rmd#appendix-api-key-best-practices) it's unsafe to specify the token in the R script.
+After you've done, the botfather returns a token (which has to be kept secret) that lets you handle your bot; we need this token when creating the bot object on the R side.
+Following [Hadley's API guidelines](http://github.com/hadley/httr/blob/master/vignettes/api-packages.Rmd#appendix-api-key-best-practices) it's unsafe to type the token just in the R script.
 It's better to use enviroment variables set in `.Renviron` file.

 So let's say you have named your bot `RBot` (it's the first question